-Teacher Room number Email Availability Magrum E270 CMagrum@washoeschools.net Before school or by appointment
+Teacher Room number Email Availability Widick 220/133 rwidick@washoeschools.net Before school or by appointment Ferrao E271 Karen.Ferrao@washoeschools.net Before school or by appointment

 Course Description:

 This course is designed to provide students with opportunities to explore concrete concepts, probability statistics and discrete mathematics.
 The first semester and the beginning of the second semester of the class is spent studying probability and statistics topics including probability distributions, hypothesis testing, and experimental design.
 Students will be provided with opportunities to collect and analyze data relevant to students and draw conclusions based on this analysis.
 Most of second semester will involve a study of discrete mathematics used in the study of calculators and computers.
 It will include such topics as financial math, linear programming, base systems, set theory, and graph theory.